class HexaPDF::Type::Annotations::Line

 A line annotation is a markup annotation that displays a single straight line.

-The style of the line annotation, like adding leader lines, changing the colors and so on, can be customized using the provided convenience methods.
+The style of the line annotation, like adding leader lines, changing the colors and so on, can be customized using the provided convenience methods and those from the included modules.

-Note that changing the line width and color is done using the included BorderStyling#border_style.
-While that method allows special styling of the line (like :beveled), only a simple line dash pattern is supported by the line annotation.
+Note that while BorderStyling#border_style allows special styling of the line (like :beveled), only a simple line dash pattern is supported by the line annotation.

 Example: